PSOD occurs on Hosts when nfnic 5.0.0.46-1OEM.803.0.0.24022510 is in use

 Module(s) involved in panic: [nfnic 5.0.0.46-10EM.803.0.0.24022510 (External)]cr0=0x8001003d cr2=0x45b9422cd2d0 cr3=0x6c867000 cr4=0x14216cFMS=06/55/7 uCode=0x5003801frame=0x453928f9bdb0 ip=0x42001657fccl err=0x0 rflags=0x10283rax=0xfffff6894d5a1557 rbx=0x4311d80013c0 rcx=0x35rdx=0x763 rbp=0x4311e4a2b0f8 rsi=0x0rdi=0x98360931a6c r8=0x4311e4a2b0f8 r9=0x7b8eedr10=0x3fc00000 г11=0x420047401040 г12=0x405r13=0x0 r14=0x4200165abc28 r15=0x45b9422cd280*PCPU9:2111325/fnic_world_func-1-0x4311d8079baPCPU 0: SSSSSSSUSSUUVSSVVSSSVSSSSSVSSSVSSSUVUSSSUVSSVVCode start: 0x420015400000 VMK uptine: 0:01:04:34.0670x453928f9be70: [0x42001657fcc1]fnic_abort_cnd@(nfnic)#<None>+0x921 stack: 0x976b2e107920x453928f9bf00: [0x42001658041b]fnic_virt_reset_abort@(nfnic)#<None>+0x1d0 stack: 0x4311d8079ba00x453928f9bfa0: [0x42001559fae4]vmkWor 1dFunc@vmkernel#nover+0x31 stack: 0x42001559fae00x453928f9bfe0: [0x420015adc88e ]CpuSched_StartWor1d@vnkernel#nover+0xbf stack: 0x00x453928f9c000: [0x420015544faf ]Debug_IsInitialized@vnkernel#nover0xc stack: 0x0base fs=0x0 gs=0x420042400000 Kgs=0x0No disk partition configured to dump data.Finalized dump header (18/18) FileDump: Successful.No port for remote debugger.
 "Escape" for local debugger.

-Stable version, or recommendation as to what should be used of nfnic 5.0.0.46 must be confirmed by the Vendor.
+Contact the hardware vendor for further assistance and workarounds for this issue.
+Stable version, or recommendation as to what should be used instead of nfnic 5.0.0.46 must be confirmed by the hardware vendor.